DATE :

 If you're considering selling a guitar and have questions about its value or how to prepare it properly, our team at Edgewater Guitars is always available to help.
 Contact us for a free, no-obligation appraisal of your instrument.

-This article was written by the guitar experts at Edgewater Guitars, specializing in purchasing vintage and quality used instruments throughout the Midwest.
+This article was last updated in January 2026 to reflect current market conditions and selling platform policies.
 For more information on selling your guitar, visit our How to Sell Your Guitar page.